mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 You know that death consists of many moments.
 Life is same.
 Life is also consisting of many moments, according to time process.
 What's different between death and life?
 We can try to put a certain name on a certain moment, which is called death, or which is called life.
 That is our name.
 But basically, all the same moment.
 Moments just going on.
 Moment, moment, moment.

 But we cannot completely depend on moment without any name.
-Because moment comes and goes fast.
+Because moment comes and goes *fast*.
 That's why we cannot stand up there.
-So we need cultural background, and we need ... and what's happened from the beginning of the world ...
-And then, this is systematized.
-We feel relief, because that is something we can depend on.
+So we need cultural background, and we need to know... the beginning of the world, the end of the world, and what's happened from the beginning of the world, and such and such.
+And then, if we systematize, if all things are systematized perfectly, we feel relief, because that is something we can depend on.
 But in time process, time is not something we can depend on.
 Completely going away.
 So life is something we have to completely depend on - yes or no?
 Life is completely going on.
-It's pretty hard. ...
+It's pretty hard.

-from England, to get married.
-This young man, situation I performed ... and then they left for home, two weeks ...
+(1:40:15) In San Francisco, there was a lady came from England, to get married with young man, situation I performed religious (ceremony) for her.
+And then they left for honeymoon.
+Two weeks later, they died, by accident, on the freeway.
 Can you imagine?
 That was first ... service for ... in the United States.
-Her name is White Rose.
+Her name is White Rose. (??) gave name White Rose.
+Bloom.

-So, life, of course, life is something you can depend; but it's temporary.
+So, life - of course, life is something you can depend - but it's temporary.
 Completely we cannot depend on.
-But we cannot....
-So temporarily, we have to take care of life.
-With best ...
-With best means to employ, we have to deal with life.
+But we can grow life.
+So, temporarily, we have to take care of life.
+With best, with best means to employ, we have to deal with life.
 No way, no excuse to escape.

 From this point, death is safe.
-Death is something we should depend on, or we should expect something after death?
-Right in the middle of death.
-No one knows.
-But finally something left, which is called ????
-Right in the middle of death, what should we do?
-Should we think about death?
-Or should we ... death?
+Death is something we should depend on, or we should expect something after death, through the death? (???)
+But there's finally something left, which is called time.
+Which is called vast.
+So right in the middle of death, what should we do?
+Should we think about death, or shouldn't we think death?
 Nothing to do.
 Because it's nothing but time.
 Life is same: nothing but time.

-So for arhat, if you understand this original nature of life and death in that way, you can wait for death. ... same as life, you can give.
+So for arhat, if you understand this original nature of life and death in that way, you can wait for death.
+If that's the same as life, you can give.

 (1:43:56) And then, as long as we have consciousness, consciousness always show you certainly flickering lights.
 Like or dislike, always.
-Because, we analyze death. ...
+Because, we analyze death. (??)... into our life.
 So we always analyze.
-We fear death.
+We fear(?) death.

-But that ... we can see objectively is nothing but flickering lights.
-Appear, disappear, object.
+But that death, we can see objectively, is nothing but flickering lights.
+Appear, disappear, appear, disappear.
 And then arhat can accept death.
-Flickering lights; "Oh, flickering lights."
+Flickering lights: "Oh, flickering lights."
 So that's why people ask you, "How do you feel about death?"
 Maybe he'd say, "I don't want to die."
-I don't want to die doesn't mean "I don't really like death."
-That death is a ... flickering lights.
-That's why he said.. ...
-I want to live more.
+"I don't want to die" doesn't mean "I don't really like death."
+That death is a ... just like flickering lights.
+That's why he said, "I don't like.
+I want to live more."
 But this word is very different from Katagiri said, "I want to live more."
 That is very deluded.
 Death; clinging to life.
 Well, for the arhat, same.
 But, there is humor, kind of humor.
 "I don't want to die"; but, he knows peace, right before death.
 But he knows, on the other hand, flickering lights.
 "Hey Katagiri - all these flickering lights push you, poke you.
 Tap you."

 (1:45:00) Tap your back. [tapping sound] Do you like death?
 "No." Do you want to live more?
 "Yes, I want to live." ...
-But death ... take care of you.
-I will take care of you, Katagiri.
+You don't like death.
+But death says, "I will take care of you." [laughs] "I will take care of you, Katagiri.
 Even if you don't like, death is good for you.
-Death will take care of you.
-So finally I say, "Okay, okay; that's up to you." [laughs] Completely give up.
-Because I, and death, and life, are all the same. ...
-So, maybe for arhat, his life is very peaceful.
-His death is very peaceful.
-But Zen master says, would you give me a certain message for disciples, because you are dying please?
-We need final words.
-He said, "I don't want to die."
-This is final words for him.
-That means, watch out, you should know flickering lights, right in the middle of death; tapping your back, always.
-But even your back, it is...
-So, all you have to do is, ... without always tapping your back...
-That's pretty...
+Death will take care of you."
+So finally I say, "Okay, okay; that's up to you." [laughs] Completely give up. ...
+Because I, and death, and life, are all the same.
+Come and go(?).
+So, maybe for arhat, his life is very peaceful, his death is very peaceful.
+But for Zen master ... (someone) says, "Would you give me a certain wonderful message for disciples, because you are dying, please?
+We need final words."
+He said, "I don't want to die." [laughs] This is final words for him.
+That means, watch out; you should know flickering lights, right in the middle of death, tapping your back, always.
+But even your back, it is your life.
+So, all you have to do is, you please die.
+Death always tapping your back.
+That's what he said, he expressed, to him.
 There is kind of humor, but, it is really true.

-So, there is no time to ...
-Whether I can die, or ... pain and confusion.
+(1:47:24) So, there is no time to ...
+Whether I can die in peace, or pain and confusion.
 I don't know what will happen right before I die.
-Maybe I scream, "Help!" [laughs] "Maybe I scream ..." [laughter] But no guarantee.
+Maybe I scream, "Help!" [laughs] Maybe I scream (???) [laughter] So no guarantee.
 No guarantee.
 But I know that.
 That's why I cannot ignore my life, my death.
 But I have to, anyway, move, take one step, forward, one by one.
 That's all I have to do.
 But even though I take one step, there is no guarantee before and after.
 That's all I have to do.

-(1:48:30) We cannot ... freedom.
-So whatever you say, "Oh, help, Katagiri, help" ... or "I can keep quiet and die.
+(1:48:30) We cannot (???) freedom.
+So whatever you say - "Oh, help, Katagiri, help," or, "I can keep quiet and die.
 Bye-bye, for a while."
 This is also my ... in the realm of no guarantee.
 But sometimes it's ...
 "Don't say bye-bye.
 Why don't you go with me, just for a while."
-"Oh, come on.
+"No, not to death."
+"Oh, come on."
+"Shut up.
 Just go by yourself." [group laughter] Maybe this happens.
-That is a flickering light.
+These are flickering lights...

 Well you know, sometimes I take a ... back seat of an airplane, take a trip.
 And my son says, "Dad, you should have insurance."
-And I said, "No. I don't want the insurance.
-Because, how can I ... money?" [laughter] I don't like it.
-If I'm going to die, I want to take insurance with me. [laughter] Well, I pay the money for insurance, actually ...
-I really appreciate it. ... $20,000 So should I appreciate ...
+And I said, "No. I don't want the insurance."
+Because, how can I ... money?" [laughter] ...
+I don't like it.
+If I'm going to die, I want to take the insurance with me. [laughter] Well, I pay the money for insurance, actually ...
+I really appreciate it. ...
+I cannot take the $200,000 with me. ...
+So should I appreciate ...

 Such delusions come up, always.
 This is really flickering.
+But whatever you say, take the insurance, or not take the insurance, ...

 [Return to main page](index.md)